 SMU policy and federal and state law

-SMUís Title IX Harassment Policy strictly prohibits sexual misconduct.
+Sexual misconduct is prohibited by SMU’s Title IX Harassment Policy, Policy 2.5.1, and the federal law Title IX of the Education Amendments of 1972.
 Students found responsible for sexual misconduct face disciplinary sanctions up to and including expulsion from the University.

 Consent means voluntary, clear, continuous, mutually understandable permission, given by words or actions, regarding one's willingness to engage in sexual activity.

 A sexual interaction is considered consensual when individuals willingly and knowingly engage in the interaction.
 Someone who is incapacitated (by alcohol, drug use, unconsciousness, disability, or other forms of helplessness) cannot consent.
 Consent cannot be procured by the use of physical force, compulsion, threats, intimidating behavior or coercion.
 Consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 Previous relationships or previous consent for sexual activity is not consent to sexual activity on a different occasion.
 Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another person.
 Silence or absence of resistance is not consent.
 Consent can be withdrawn at any time.
 Previous consent does not mean ongoing consent.
 For example, consent to certain acts does not mean consent to the same acts later in the same evening.

 In addition to violating SMU policy and federal law, sexual assault is a crime punishable under Texas law by imprisonment from two to 20 years plus a fine up to $10,000.
 A person convicted of sexual assault must register as a sex offender for the remainder of his or her life.